 Goals: Ask them about their career and personal goals.
 Where do they want to be after certain years?
 What do they want to achieve in their life?
-Are there any specific personal goals like children’s tuition, marriage, mortgage etc which is a crucial part of their personal life.
+Are there any specific personal goals like children’s tuition, marriage, mortgage, etc which are a crucial part of their personal life?

 Skills and Culture: What skills help them succeed in the job?
 What do they like about company culture?

-Interviewing stakeholders and team members helps you create a hypothesis on the candidate persona.
+Interviewing stakeholders and team members helps you create a hypothesis on the candidate’s persona.
 But an untested hypothesis can cause disasters.
 You should cross-check these hypotheses within your pool of candidates.

-Ask the above questions to you candidates, both good and bad.
+Ask the above questions to your candidates, both good and bad.
 Bad candidates were typically the ones who were unsuited for the role for various reasons.